-1) Annirusuktugut: A Suicide Intervention and Prevention Strategy focuses on intergovernmental and interagency cooperation to reduce suicide and promote healthy living in Nunavut.
+- 1) Annirusuktugut: A Suicide Intervention and Prevention Strategy focuses on intergovernmental and interagency cooperation to reduce suicide and promote healthy living in Nunavut.
 Based on the wisdom of Inuit elders, the strategy is focused on learning from traditional knowledge and supporting community capacity to address suicide.
 The identified priorities are strengthening support networks, increasing preventative services such as suicide intervention training and assessment tools, collaborating with existing community organizations and programs, and improving distribution of mental health services to all communities.
-Implementation of the strategy is coordinated by an office in the Department of Executive and Intergovernmental Affairs.

-2) Illagitsiarniq (Inuit approach to healthy family relationships and well-being) is an interdepartmental government working groups contributing to the well-being of children and youth.
-This group is responsible for coordinating Child Abuse Response Protocol, a formal agreement between Education (schools), Social Services, the RCMP, and Justice Canada to work together and share information.
+Implementation of the strategy is coordinated by a collaborative implementation committee led by the Government of Nunavut and the Nunavut Embrace Life Council. - 2) Illagitsiarniq (Inuit approach to healthy family relationships and well-being) is an interdepartmental government working group contributing to the well-being of children and youth.
+This group is responsible for coordinating the Child Abuse Response Protocol, a formal agreement between Education (schools), Social Services, the RCMP, and Justice Canada to work together and share information.
 Illagitsiarniq also links to the government's new family violence intervention legislation.
 The working group is coordinated and chaired by the Deputy Minister of Justice and membership includes Deputy Ministers and senior officials from the Departments of Justice, Health & Social Services, Culture Language Elders and Youth, Education, Executive and Intergovernmental Affairs, and the Nunavut Housing Corporation, Justice Canada, the RCMP, Qulliit Nunavut Status of Women Council, and Nunavut Tunngavik.
+In March 2013, the Minister of Health tabled a draft Family Violence Prevention Framework in the Legislative Assembly.
+Illagitsiarniq will continue to collaborate on the finalizing and implementation of the framework.